Are Brugmansia Angels Trumpets Poisonous Or Toxic?

 There are various means of minimizing the risk of poisoning to protect animals and humans while also enjoying the ornamental value of this plant.

-• Avoid planting it in areas, which are less visible where pets and children might try exploring unseen.
+- Avoid planting it in areas that are less visible where pets and children might try exploring unseen.

-• Moreover, set up a low hedge or a decorative fence around the plant.
+- Moreover, a low hedge or a decorative fence should be set up around the plant.

-• Wash off the pruning shears, knives, protective gloves, and other tools which come in contact with this plant to prevent any accidental contamination.
+- Wash off the pruning shears, knives, protective gloves, and other tools that come in contact with the angel’s trumpet poison to prevent any accidental contamination.